csci-185/spring2024/pages/syllabus.md

 ## Getting Questions Answered

 ### Office Hours
-Sarah's office hours are every Monday, Wednesday, and Friday from 4-5PM.
+Sarah's office hours are every Wednesday and Friday from 4-5PM.
+If you cannot make this time, please email me to schedule a time to meet.

-### Nova's Office Hours
-Nova will also be hosting weekly office hours / study sessions.
-Time TBD.

 ### What questions can I ask?
 During our office hours, all questions are welcomed, including (but are not limited to):